leetcode-1533/pronunciation-from-google/README.md

   python v2a.py file

-Where file is the list of the words you want the program to download, one at each line.
+Where file is the vocabulary file name containing list of the words you want the program to download, one at each line.

+A folder called "audio" will be created at the the same directory as the script.

+And a subfolder will be created under folder "audio" using the name of the vocabulary file name.

 ##Needed Modification: